William Redmond (Irish politician, born 1825)

 Redmond was also a temperance reformer.
 He seconded the resolution in favour of the re-enactment and extension of the Sunday Closing Act in Ireland, and was a constant attendant at the meetings in London of the " League of the Cross," a total abstinence organization founded by Cardinal Henry Edward Manning.

 Justin McCarthy (historian and politician) wrote, 'I can well remember the elder Redmond.
 He was a man of the most courteous bearing, polished manners, a man, in fact, of education and extraordinary capacity, who, when he spoke in debate, spoke well and very much to the point, and he was highly esteemed by all parties in the House.'

-Redmond married Mary Hoey, the daughter of General R.H.
-Hoey, whose brother Francis, was the heir to the Hoey seat, Dunganstown Castle, County Wicklow.
+Redmond married Mary Letitia Louisa Hoey, the daughter of General R. H. Hoey, whose brother Francis, was the heir to the Hoey seat, Dunganstown Castle, County Wicklow.
 He inherited Ballytrent House, near the Tuskar Rock lighthouse, where he lived with his family.

 He was the father of John Redmond, leader of the Irish Parliamentary Party, and Willie Redmond.
 He was the grandfather of the identically named William Archer Redmond who was both an MP and a TD during his political career.